Yaseen-A-Khan/Weather_App/README.md

 1. **Clone Repository:**

-   - Clone this repository and delete the `.env.enc` file from the project folder.

 2. **Configure Jenkins Pipeline:**

-   - Follow the instructions provided in the [Jenkins Installation Guide](https://github.com/Dev-Pradeep-NS/Documentation/tree/main/Jenkins-Installation).
-   - Refer to [this guide](https://github.com/Dev-Pradeep-NS/Documentation/tree/main/SSH%20setup%20btw%20Jenkins%20and%20Github) for detailed steps on setting up SSH Authentication between GitHub and Jenkins.
    - Go to your Jenkins dashboard:
      - Click on **New Item** to create a new project.
      - Choose **Multibranch Pipeline** and click **OK**.